WyattAu/WyattsNotes/docs_DSE-notes/Maths/compulsory/combinatorics.md

    </p>
    </details>

-10. **Question:** A license plate has 3 distinct letters (A–Z) followed by 3 distinct digits (0–9).
+10. **Question:** A license plate has 3 distinct letters (A-Z) followed by 3 distinct digits (0-9).
 How many plates exist if the number formed by the digits is even?
     <details>
     <summary>Answer</summary>
     <p>